• Skip to main content

 The color scheme of your space can have a major effect on your mood.
 For example, blue has been proven to reduce blood pressure and make you feel sleepy and less stressed, making it ideal for spaces where we want to promote calm and relaxation.
 This could be great for your bedroom, where you want to unwind, but maybe less helpful at your office, where you want to stay focused and energized.
 Meanwhile, colors like yellow and green have been associated with happiness (ideal for a communal space), whereas red and violet have proven energizing (is there a room where you tend to work out?).

-Cordilia James is a sophomore at American University studying Journalism and Creative Writing.
-She is the Style Editor for the university’s student newspaper “The Eagle,” often reporting on local events and culture.
-When she’s not catching up on the news or journaling, you can find her exploring D.C., streaming comedy series, and daydreaming of Waffle House.
+A graduate of American University, when she’s not catching up on the news or journaling, you can find her exploring D.C., streaming comedy series, and daydreaming of Waffle House.

 Embracing the Unwelcome: How “Bad” Feelings Can Help